skrey/yellow-extensions/source/publish/README.md

 ## How to publish the standard installation

 The [standard installation](https://github.com/datenstrom/yellow) is a collection of the most important extensions.
-You can publish the standard installation at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command).
+You can publish the standard installation at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command), so that it uses the latest changes.
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php publish yellow-extensions` and `php yellow.php publish yellow`.
 This will update all necessary files.
 Upload your changes to GitHub and create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) for `datenstrom/yellow-extensions` and `datenstrom/yellow`.
-The extensions are now up to date.

 ## Examples